quantori/pyforge-python-school-3/CurrentProgress.md

     - name: string `Methane`
     - smiles: string `C`

+##### MoleculeUpdateRequest: Request body for updating a molecule

+Updating smiles and mass does not make sense, so only name can be updated.

+    - name: string `Methane`

 ##### MoleculeResponse: Response body for a molecule

     - id: int `1`
     - name: string `Methane`